 KPA Environmental Policy and Plans:

-KPA undertakes an Early Warning System program (EWS) with the Department of Fisheries (DoF) to monitor for the presence of invasive marine pests.
-The EWS program involves the deployment of arrays on the wharf to monitor for growth, crab traps and shoreline searches.
+KPA participates in the State Wide Array Surveilance Program (SWASP) with the Department of Fisheries to monitor for the presence of invasive marine pests.
+The SWASP involves the deployment of arrays on the wharf to monitor for growth and shoreline searches.